In this role, you will be responsible for the following:

-- Candidate should be available to work early May through August or September.
-Programs run through mid-October if candidate's schedule allows continued work.
-If candidate is available, attendance earlier (April and May) training/review sessions is encouraged.
+- Available to work early May through August or September.
+Programs run through mid-October, if the candidate's schedule allows continued work.
+If the candidate is available, attendance at earlier (April and May) training/review sessions is encouraged.

-- Candidate must be enrolled in a college, museum studies program or related field, such as horticulture or environmental education, with an interest in working with volunteers.
+- He or she must be enrolled in a college museum studies program or a related field, such as horticulture or environmental education, with an interest in working with volunteers.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.